 Sometimes, you engage an external team or a service provider.
 Drift detection signals that it is time to label a new batch of data.
 Let the model learn the changing patterns!

 Here is another option for those lucky to have the labels.

 If you face a major change, naive retraining is often not enough.
-We've discussed this difference
+We've discussed this difference in our past blogs.

 With retraining, you repeat the existing model training pipeline.
 You keep the feature engineering steps, model type, hyperparameters, and so on.
 You only change the training data.

 You can add a new bunch of data to the existing dataset or re-run the pipeline on the new dataset only.
 Or do some combination, mixing old and new.
 Side note: you can test it in advance to choose what's best for your use case.

 Say that is what we did.
 We "replayed" the model training.
 But the updated model's performance does not look good on the validation set.

 You can re-run the model experiments from scratch, testing new model architectures, parameters, or feature processing approaches.

 You might also test some more specific ideas to combat drift:

 - Reweigh samples in the training data, giving more importance to the recent ones.
 The goal is to make the model give priority to newer patterns.